Fall Church History

 Will get in touch asap!

+Tuesday, September 20, 2016 Today travel and meet in Manchester New Hampshire.
 If you are planning your own airfare you can schedule to arrive anytime of day and transfer to the hotel.
-Use the hotel's airport shuttle to the hotel upon arrival.

-This is where14-year-old Joseph Smith, became serious about following God’s teachings, found a quiet spot in a grove of trees near his home and prayed for answers to many of the perplexing spiritual questions of 1820.
-Today will be a full day visiting all the Church History sites in the Palmyra area including: The Joseph Smith Sr. Home, The Sacred Grove, The Hill Cumorah, The Grandin Press (where the first Book of Mormon was published), and the Peter Whitmer Farm in Fayette.
-(Where the Church was organized) (B)
+This is where a 14-year-old boy named Joseph Smith, serious about following God’s teachings, found a quiet spot in a grove of trees near his home and prayed for answers to many of the perplexing spiritual questions of 1820.
+Today will be a full day visiting all the Church HIstory sites in the Palmyra area including: The Joseph Smith Sr. Home, The Sacred Grove, The HIll Cumorah, The Grandin Press (where the first Book of Mormon was published), and the Peter Whitmer Farm in Fayette.
+(Where the Church was Organized) (B)

 This morning we will head to Kirtland Ohio.
 We are going to make a small detour the Saints probably didn't take and go to the majestic Niagara Falls (In the Algonquin Indian language meaning "Narrow Neck").
 We even plan to take a ride on the "Maid of the Mist" that will take you up near the base of the falls.
 We will then continue on to Kirtland and overnight.
 (B)

 Saturday, September 24, 2016 KIRTLAND

 Nestled along the east branch of the Chagrin River, Kirtland served as the organizational headquarters of the infant Church from 1831 until 1838.
 Membership grew from a handful of members to well over 2,000 before persecution and the financial upheaval of the times forced the Mormons to move on to western settlements in Missouri and Illinois.